Short Story: War Within

 After finding the ring, I went to Bea’s sister, Laura.
 I knew if anyone would know who Greg was and where I might find him, it was her.
 We sat over tea in Laura’s kitchen; she made khrustyky just for me.

-“Yes, very briefly.
-Bea was wily and wanted Mark because of his family’s wealth and ambition, but Mark wasn’t all that interested in return because she was too eager.
-So, she took up with Greg to make Mark jealous.
-He was a sweet man but poor as dirt.
-Her scheme worked.
+Yes, very briefly.
+Bea was sly and wanted Mark for his family’s wealth and ambition, but Mark wasn’t very interested because she was too eager.
+So, she started dating Greg to make Mark jealous.
+He was a kind man but dirt poor.
+Her plan worked.
 Mark and Bea eloped two days after she accepted Greg’s ring.
-Horrible how she treated Greg.
-Figures she never returned the ring.”
+It’s horrible how she treated Greg.
+Figures she never returned the ring.

 “Is Greg my real father?”
 I asked with bated breath.

-“I believe so, yes.”
+“… I believe so, yes.”

 Laura placed a comforting hand on mine.
 “I heard he moved to Chilliwack not long after Bea eloped.
 He became an accountant.
 I think he married and had kids.”
 She shrugged.
 “I don’t know anything after that.”